 What was most compelling about Wallerstein’s study was that she also studied a comparison group of children from the same communities whose parents did not divorce.
 This study showed how divorce impacts the thinking and emotional life of children of divorce, creating more tentative interior models of relationship compared with similar children who grew up with the benefit of intact families.
 Despite the best intentions, kids and divorce are difficult to handle with skill.

-Her careful work tells us that most significant negative impact from divorce echoes through time, 15 to 25 years into the future.
+Her careful work tells us that the most significant negative impact of divorce echoes through time, 15 to 25 years into the future.